From this month, mobile app developers uploading a new app to Google Play have to switch to Android App Bundles for distribution.

 Is it reasonable or right to delegate your cybersecurity needs to businesses like Google, Apple, and Amazon?

 This is a particularly pertinent question when you bear in mind that when these companies talk about security what they tend to be referring to is user privacy.
 But protecting user privacy by only using built-in OS protection is impossible.
-Robust protection should incorporate many different layers, from Integrity Control through to Device Attestation.
+Robust protection should incorporate many different security layers, from Integrity Control through to Device Attestation.

 Another topic we’re fond of exploring here at Licel is the balance between convenience and security.
 Oftentimes it feels like the scales swing in favor of the former rather than the latter.
-Might this also be the case with App Bundles?
+Might this also be the case with Android App Bundles?
 The suspicion is that a more seamless user experience has been prioritized at the expense of Integrity Control.

 All this helps to explain why there is a wider conversation about trust right now.
 After all, at the same time that developers are debating the merits of the shift to App Bundles, Fortnite creator Epic Games’ battle with Google and Apple is making headlines.

 The undercurrent driving the more obvious waves we’ve covered so far in this article might be a growing resentment of the power and control that the Silicon Valley giants wield.
 From the outside it can appear they’re writing the rulebook on mobile apps.
 Not only where they must be downloaded from, but also how they must be protected.

 It’s often forgotten that smartphone apps have only been with us for around a decade or so.
 To some extent we’ve all had to set the rules as we go.

 But the sense you get from reading blogs from developers who challenge the App Bundles and Play Signing requirement is that they feel sidelined.
 Impotent.

 This seems like a bit of a missed opportunity for big players like Google, Apple, and Amazon.
 All of whom have a chance to play a key role as educators in cybersecurity in the coming years.